SkretasLab/ProteoSeeker/README.md

 ## 4.1 Seek and taxonomy modes evaluation
 <p align="justify">The seek and taxonomy mode of ProteoSeeker can be tested on specific samples which have been analyzed by our lab in the process of discovering novel enzymes with desirable characteristics.
 The following samples were used for these analyses: "SRR3961740", "DRR163688" and "SRR17771278"."</p>

-1. Modify the paths to the Kraken2 Standard Collection 8, 16 and 72 GB databases and to the protein database, using their full paths based on your system.
-These variables are the following:
+1. <p align="justify">Modify the paths to the Kraken2 Standard Collection 8, 16 and 72 GB databases and to the protein database, using their full paths based on your system.
+These variables are the following:</p>

 ~~~bash
 RESULTS_ALL_PATH="${PS_PATH}/Benchmark"